Xahau/xahaud/formal_verification/README.md

 Lake still writes build artifacts under the Lean workspace's `.lake/` directory, and the Conan recipe intentionally excludes that directory from exported sources, so keep this option as a local/CI confidence build rather than a release packaging input.
+The Conan recipe rejects `formal_verification=True` unless `tests=True` and `xrpld=True`, and refuses to package formal-enabled builds.